dalenewman/Cfg-NET/README.md

     public string Name { get; set; }
 }</code></pre>

 These two classes represent the DBA and his/her servers.
-Combined, they are a Cfg-NET model.

-1. The classes inherit from `CfgNode`.
+- The classes inherit from `CfgNode`.
-1. The properties are decorated with the `Cfg` attribute.
+- The properties are decorated with the `Cfg` attribute.

 ### CfgNode Class
 The `CfgNode` class loads your configuration according to